britram/taps-transports/draft-ietf-taps-transports.md

 UDP-Lite, DCCP.

 [EDITOR'S NOTE: Varun Singh signed up as contributor for this section.
 Given the complexity of RTP, suggest to have an abbreviated section here contrasting RTP with other transports, and focusing on those features that are RTP-unique.]

+## File Delivery over Unidirectional Transport/Asynchronous Layered Coding Reliable Multicast (FLUTE/ALC)

+FLUTE/ALC is an IETF standards track protocol specified in {{RFC6726}}
+and {{RFC5775}} respectively, where ALC provides the underlying reliable transport service and FLUTE a file-oriented specialization of the ALC service (e.g., to carry the associated metadata).
+The
+{{RFC6726}} and {{RFC5775}} protocols are non-backward-compatible updates of the {{RFC3926}} and {{RFC3450}} experimental protocols; these experimental protocols are currently largely deployed in the 3GPP Multimedia Broadcast and Multicast Services (MBMS) (see {{MBMS}}, section 7) and similar contexts (e.g., the Japanese ISDB-Tmm standard).

+The FLUTE/ALC protocol has been designed to support massively scalable reliable bulk data dissemination to receiver groups of arbitrary size using IP Multicast, over any type of delivery network, including unidirectional networks (e.g., broadcast wireless channels).
+However the FLUTE/ALC protocol also supports point-to-point unicast transmissions.
+FLUTE/ALC bulk data dissemination has been designed for discrete file or memory-based "objects".
+Transmissions happen either in push mode, where content is sent once, or in on-demand mode, where content is continuously sent during periods of time that can largely exceed the average time required to download the session objects (see {{RFC5651}}, section 4.2).

+Though FLUTE/ALC is not well adapted to byte- and message-streaming, there is an exception: FLUTE/ALC is used to carry 3GPP Dynamic Adaptive Streaming over HTTP (DASH) when scalability is a requirement (see {{MBMS}}, section 5.6).
+In that case, each Audio/Video segment is transmitted as a distinct FLUTE/ALC object in push mode.
+FLUTE/ALC makes heavy use of packet erasure coding (also known as Application-Level Forward Erasure Correction, or AL-FEC) in a proactive way.
+The goal of using AL-FEC is both to increase the robustness in front of packet erasures and to improve the efficiency of the on-demand service.
+FLUTE/ALC transmissions can be governed by a congestion control mechanism such as the "Wave and Equation Based Rate Control" (WEBRC) {{RFC3738}}
+when FLUTE/ALC is used in a layered transmission manner, with several session channels over which ALC packets are sent.
+However many FLUTE/ALC deployments involve only Constant Bit Rate (CBR) channels with no competing flows, for which a sender based rate control mechanism is sufficient.
+In any case, FLUTE/ALC's reliability, delivery mode, congestion control, and flow/rate control mechanisms are distinct components that can be separately controlled to meet different application needs.

+[Editor's Note: work continues from here.
+We pulled out a cite for FECFRAME
+{{RFC6363}}; find a way to add back (or defer to a FECFRAME section)]

+3.9.1.
+Protocol Description

+   The FLUTE/ALC protocol works on top of UDP (a requirement of ALC, although technically speaking it could work on top of any datagram delivery transport protocol) and any underlying network, without requiring any connectivity from receivers to the sender.
+Purely unidirectional networks are therefore supported by FLUTE/ALC, which has a major consequence: it guaranties an unlimited scalability to FLUTE/ALC in terms of the number of receivers in a session, since the sender behaves exactly the same whether there is a single or a huge number of receivers (or even no receiver at all).

+   FLUTE/ALC supports the transfer of bulk objects such as file or in- memory content, using either a push or an on-demand mode: in push mode, content is sent once to the receivers, while in on-demand mode, content is sent continuously during periods of time that can largely exceed the average time required to download the session objects.

+Fairhurst, et al.        Expires January 7, 2016               [Page 23]

+Internet-Draft               TAPS Transports                   July 2015

+   This is what enables receivers to join the session asynchronously, at their own discretion, download the content and leave the session.
+In that case, transmissions typically take place a carousel where data content is sent continuously, in loops.
+FLUTE/ALC also supports the transfer of an object-stream, with loose real-time constraints.
+This is particularly useful to carry 3GPP DASH when scalability is a requirement and unicast transmissions over HTTP cannot be used ([MBMS], section 5.6).
+In that case, packets are sent in sequence, in push mode.
+However FLUTE/ALC is not well adapted to byte- and message-streaming and other solutions could be preferred (e.g., FECFRAME with real-time flows).

+   The FLUTE file delivery instantiation of ALC provides a meta-data delivery service.
+Each object of the FLUTE/ALC session is described in a dedicated entry of a File Delivery Table (FDT), using an XML format (see [RFC6726], section 3.2).
+This meta-data can include (but is not restricted to) a URI attribute (to identify and locate the object), a media type attribute, a size attribute, an encoding attribute, or a message digest attribute.
+Since the set of objects sent within a session can be dynamic, with new object being added and old ones removed, several instances of the FDT can be sent and a mechanism is provided to identify a new FDT Instance.

+   In order to provide robustness against packet erasures and improve the efficiency of the on-demand mode, FLUTE/ALC heavily relies on packet erasure coding (AL-FEC).
+Here AL-FEC encoding necessarily happens proactively (since there is no feedback and therefore no (N)ACK-based retransmission) and ALC packets containing repair data are sent along with ALC packets containing source data.
+Several FEC Schemes have been standardized and FLUTE/ALC does not mandate the use of any particular one.
+Several strategies concerning the transmission order of ALC source and repair packets are possible, in particular in on-demand mode where it can deeply impact the service provided (e.g., to favor the recovery of objects in sequence, or at the other extreme, to favor the recovery of all objects in parallel), and FLUTE/ALC does not mandate nor recommend the use of any particular one.

+   A FLUTE/ALC session is composed of one or more channels, associated to different destination unicast and/or multicast IP addresses.
+ALC packets are sent in those channels at a certain transmission rate, with a rate that often differs depending on the channel.
+FLUTE/ALC does not mandate nor recommend any strategy to select which ALC packet to send on which channel.
+FLUTE/ALC can use a multiple rate congestion control building block (e.g., WEBRC) to provide congestion control that is feedback free, where receivers adjust their reception rates individually by joining and leaving channels associated with the session.
+To that purpose, the ALC header provides a specific

+Fairhurst, et al.        Expires January 7, 2016               [Page 24]

+Internet-Draft               TAPS Transports                   July 2015

+   field to carry congestion control specific information.
+However FLUTE/ALC does not mandate the use of a particular congestion control mechanism although WEBRC is mandatory to support in case of Internet ([RFC6726], section 1.1.4).
+Note that FLUTE/ALC is often used on CBR network, with no competing flows, for which a sender based rate control mechanism and a single channel is sufficient.

+   Concerning security services, [RFC6584] provides per-packet authentication, integrity, and anti-replay services in the context of the ALC and NORM protocols.
+Several mechanisms are proposed that seamlessly integrate into these protocols thanks to the ALC and NORM header extension mechanism.

+3.9.2.
+Interface Description

+   The FLUTE/ALC specification does not describe a specific application programming interface (API) to control protocol operation.
+Freely- available, open source reference implementations of FLUTE/ALC are available at http://planete-bcast.inrialpes.fr/ (no longer maintained) and http://mad.cs.tut.fi/ (no longer maintained), and these implementations specify and document their own API.
+Commercial versions are also available, some of them being derived from the above implementations, with their own API.

+3.9.3.
+Transport Protocol Components

+   The transport protocol components provided by FLUTE/ALC are:

+   o  reliable or partially reliable delivery of file or in-memory
+      objects

+   o  ordered or unordered delivery of file or in-memory objects

+   o  per-object dynamic meta-data delivery

+   o  push delivery service

+   o  on-demand delivery service

+   o  per-packet authentication, integrity, and anti-replay services

+   o  proactive packet erasure coding (AL-FEC) to recover from packet
+      erasures and improve the on-demand delivery service

+   o  error detection (through UDP and lower level checksums)

+   o  congestion control for layered flows (e.g., with WEBRC)

+Fairhurst, et al.        Expires January 7, 2016               [Page 25]

+Internet-Draft               TAPS Transports                   July 2015

+   o  rate control transmission in a given channel

+   o  unicast transmission

+   o  multicast/broadcast transmission

+   o  port multiplexing (through UDP ports)

 ## NACK-Oriented Reliable Multicast (NORM)